andrewtikhonov/AEHTS-APF/README.md

-# AEHTS-APF
-## ArrayExpressHTS - Automatic Processing Framework
+# ArrayExpressHTS - Automatic Processing Framework
-The framework automates processing of NGS HTS experiments in ArrayExpress Archive and makes life a bit easier.
+The APF automates computation of NGS HTS experiments in ArrayExpress Archive and makes life a bit easier.